-The University of Alabama Police Department currently maintains an explosives detection dog unit that work diligently to provide a safe environment at venues both on and off campus.
-This Unit trains weekly to assure that they provide the highest quality of service to the community.
+The University of Alabama Police Department currently maintains an explosives detection dog unit that works diligently to provide a safe environment at venues both on and off campus.
+This Unit trains weekly to ensure that they provide the highest quality of service to the community.
 This unit performs a variety of community relations functions, and supplement general patrol operations.

 The purpose of the Patrol Division is to provide a high standard of public safety and assistance twenty-four hours a day for the protection of the University Community.
 Patrol officers provide a wide variety of law enforcement services including responding to calls for service, writing reports, conducting preliminary investigations, and providing security to the university property.
 These responsibilities are achieved in a variety of methods including foot patrol, bike patrol, ATV’s, and a fleet of marked patrol units.